junxit/us-congress-bills-117/metadata.md

 - 2022-03-03 — Introduced in House
 - 2022-03-03 — Introduced in House
 - 2022-03-03 — Referred to the House Committee on Foreign Affairs.
+- 2022-04-05 — Committee Consideration and Mark-up Session Held.
+- 2022-04-05 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2022-04-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-04-27 — Considered as unfinished business. (consideration: CR H4554-4555)
+- 2022-04-27 — Considered under suspension of the rules. (consideration: CR H4530-4532)
+- 2022-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6930.
+- 2022-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-27 — Mr. Phillips moved to suspend the rules and pass the bill, as amended.
+- 2022-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 8 (Roll no. 130). (text: CR H4530-4531)
+- 2022-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 8 (Roll no. 130).